How Do I Get a Custom Advergame Produced?

 If you’re serious about us working on your game project then you can see examples of past work in our portfolio.

 Once the proposal is signed off and we get the go ahead to start the project proper (as well as receiving brand guidelines, logo artwork etc. where applicable), the first stage is to get a visual mock-up put together, so you can see roughly what the game will look like.
 We do this for two reasons.
-Firstly to make sure we’re heading in the right direction, in terms of visual style and you’re happy it fits within your branding.
+Firstly to make sure we’re heading in the right direction, in terms of visual style and you’re happy it fits within your branding and/or campaign.
 Secondly to give you something tangible and make sure you’re happy with it before we take a deposit on the project.

 Once the visual has been signed off we invoice for a deposit on the project.
 For larger projects we may require more payment milestones, which will be set out in the proposal, but generally we take 50% deposit at this point, with the remaining 50% payable on completion.